-All full-time, salaried permanent employees of the Regional Center for Animal Care and Protection are automatically covered by the Roanoke County Pension Plan, a cost sharing multiple employer plan.
-This plan is administered by the Virginia Retirement System (the System) along with plans for other employer groups in the Commonwealth of Virginia.
+All full-time, salaried permanent employees of the Regional Center for Animal Care and Protection are automatically covered by VRS Retirement Plan upon employment, through the County of Roanoke, Virginia.
+This is an agent multiple-employer plan plan administered by the Virginia Retirement System (the System) along with plans for other employer groups in the Commonwealth of Virginia.
+However, several entities participate in the VRS plan through the County of Roanoke, Virginia and the participating entities repro their proportionate information on the basis of a cost-sharing plan.
 Members earn one month of service credit for each month they are employed and for which they and their employer pays contributions to VRS.
 Members are eligible to purchase prior service, based on specific criteria as defined in the Code of Virginia, as amended.
 Eligible prior service that may be purchased includes prior public service, active military service, certain periods of leave, and previously refunded service.

 The System administers three different benefit structures for covered employees - Plan 1, Plan 2, and, Hybrid.
-Each of these benefit structures has a different eligibility criteria.
+Each of these benefit structures has different eligibility criteria.
 The specific information for each plan and the eligibility for covered groups within each plan are set out in the table below: